aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 EC2 FPGA platforms supports Virtual JTAG capability, by emulating JTAG over PCIe.

-To take advantage of this capability, [AWS FPGA Management Tools](../../sdk/user/fpga_management_tools/README.md) enables running an in-target service (in Linux userspace), implementing Xilinx Virtual Cable (XVC) protocol, which allows (local or remote) Vivado to connect to target FPGA for debug leveraging standard Xilinx debug cores like ILA, VIO, and others.
+To take advantage of this capability, [AWS FPGA Management Tools](./../../sdk/management/fpga_image_tools/README.md) enables running an in-target service (in Linux userspace), implementing Xilinx Virtual Cable (XVC) protocol, which allows (local or remote) Vivado to connect to target FPGA for debug leveraging standard Xilinx debug cores like ILA, VIO, and others.

-XVC on top of AWS Virtual JTAG allows similar debug flow to what traditionally used actual JTAG to connect to a physical FPGA, to perform debug through Vivado to perform the debug.
+XVC on top of AWS Virtual JTAG allows similar debug flow to what traditionally used actual JTAG to connect to a physical FPGA, to perform debug through Vivado.

 There are three main components which enable XVC debug an AWS FPGA enabled instances like F1, shown in the following figure: